Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Process & schedule/Scheduler topics/Non preemptive priority scheduling.md

 #### What is non-preemptive priority scheduling?

-* It is same as priority scheduling without preemption, is a scheduling algorithm in which a running process continues to execute until it completes, blocks for IO. once a process is allocated the CPU, it retains control unit it fin
+* It is same as priority scheduling without preemption, is a scheduling algorithm in which a running process continues to execute until it completes, blocks for IO. once a process is allocated the CPU, it retains control until it finishes.
+* It is non-preemptive so once process allocated in CPU then any other process won't execute until currently running process completed